Detharon/Blitzkrieg/README.md

 Blitzkrieg is an old project of mine, made around 2014, that I made as a part of my master's degree related to comparison of search algorithms for choosing a move in a simple two-player game.

 This is an attempt to keep it alive and maintained and perhaps expand upon in the future.
+Keep in mind that currently it's just a testbed.
+There's no way to play it yourself, you can only watch the various AIs play each other.

 ![Showcase](https://github.com/Detharon/Blitzkrieg/blob/master/docs/Recording.gif)